Damien Yzerbyt

 Damien Yzerbyt (10 December 1963 - 19 January 2014) was a Belgian politician (cdH) and a member of the Parliament of Wallonia.
+He was also active in the Parliament of the French Community and briefly served in the Belgian Chamber of Representatives.
+A long-serving alderman and municipal councillor in Mouscron, Yzerbyt played a key role in local governance for nearly two decades, overseeing areas such as planning, housing, and public works.
+Originally trained as a philologist and theologian, he began his professional life as a teacher before moving into politics in the 1990s.
+Known for his dedication to public service, he remained politically active until his death in 2014.

-Life
+Biography

 Damien Yzerbyt was born at Mouscron or at nearby Courtrai-Kortrijk.
 He graduated from the Catholic (francophone) University in Louvain in 1987 with a degree in Romance Philology and Theology, and then embarked on a teaching career at the St Henry Technical academy in Mouscron, where he taught French and Religion.
 With a reportedly poorly prepared reallocation of responsibilities for education he was caught up in a period of some turbulence, with a series of strikes in the education sector during 1990/91.
 Colleagues nominated him to a new consultative-conciliation body called the Conseil d’Entreprise (1992-2004).

 He involved himself in Christian associations and then moved on to politics, successfully standing for office in Mouscron in the local elections in October 1994.
 He was elected as a municipal councillor in 1997 and as an alderman in 2001, serving under Mayor Detremmerie, with a broad portfolio of responsibilities that covered planning and development, land use, housing, youth, mobility issues, pensions and religions.